 Jason has collected, sorted, and identified hundreds of thousands of specimens throughout his PhD, while many paleontologists only have one or two specimens to work with.
 He did this in an attempt to anticipate and answer questions that future paleontologists may ask, and to save them the trouble of trekking to the Yukon to find material to answer those questions, as he has done.

 For the past four years, Jason has been working as a Laboratory Technologist at CBU where he teaches a combination of geology labs and lectures.
-While this position doesn’t require research, Jason spends his time between classes with his holed up with his microscope, rocks, and scientific podcasts anyway.
+While this position doesn’t require research, Jason spends his time between classes with his microscope, rocks and scientific podcasts anyway.

 His current research looks at a mass extinction event that took place about 440 million years ago at the end of the Ordovician period.
 Jason studies a group of zooplankton called graptolites.
-Although they may look boring, because there were so many of them, because they had global distribution, and because they evolved rapidly, he says we can use them as tools to study all sorts of big questions about both this specific extinction and also big processes in evolution and ecological change.
+Jason says that although they may look boring, because there were so many of them and because they had global distribution they evolved rapidly we can use them as tools to study all sorts of big questions about both this specific extinction and also big processes in evolution and ecological change.

 Jason is the principal organizer of the 2016 Canadian Paleontological Conference (CPC) being held in Sydney, August 26-28.
 He says, “I strongly believe that it is vital that paleontologists in Canada have a place to meet, build community, and share research and ideas.
 As specialists, we all go to different conferences most of the time.
 The dinosaur guys go to dinosaur conferences, the plant guys to plant conferences, etc. The CPC is a place where Canadian paleontologists across all the subdisciplines can come together to discuss the big issues affecting science in our country.”